Wondering how to promote on Instagram?

 As you continue to hone and refine your social media marketing strategy, one of the first steps you’ll need to take involves researching who’s already on each platform.

 Just like you want to find out who is using your products and services, uncovering who’s on which network can help you make sound advertising and marketing decisions.

 Are the users within your ideal target audience active participants on Instagram?
 If so, what type of content encourages engagement?

 Social media demographics can teach you how to promote your business on Instagram and help you create marketing personas so you can better understand your audience in greater detail.

 Here are some high-level Instagram statistics to keep on your radar:

-- Instagram has amassed over one billion active users since its founding, with over 1.3 million global active users today.
+- Instagram has amassed over two billion active users since its founding, with over 1.3 million global active users today.

 Now that you have a grasp of just how influential Instagram is in the marketplace, we’re going to break down some of the top tips and strategies you can use to take your Instagram game to the next level and successfully grow your business online.

 Before you overhaul your feed entirely, you need to first convert your account into a business profile.

 Doing so gives you access to a slew of handy tools, including the native analytics app, extended contact information, and click-to-buy buttons.